FMASH: Advancing Traditional Chinese Medicine Formula Recommendation with Efficient Fusion of Multiscale Associations of Symptoms and Herbs: Introduction

-\begin{enumerate} \item As for Phase 1, a universal mechanism for \textbf{ Multiscale Symptom-Herb Association Representation (MSHAR)} is established, which deeply exploits and integrates multiscale complicate relations and features of symptoms and herbs from original datasets of TCM corpus, formulas and molecular compositions, providing the effective embedding representation of the multiscale features in a unified semantic space.
-This mechanism is compatible with both traditional unordered "many-to-many" herb recommendation task and the serialized herb generation task through the unified representation layer, significantly enhancing the accuracy and clinical rationality of the generated TCM formulas.
+\item \textbf{MARLSH} is developed to integrate and exploit complicated multiscale associations and features of symptoms and herbs from original datasets of the TCM corpus, formulas, and molecular compositions, providing effective embeddings of multiscale features in a unified semantic space.
+This mechanism, in conjunction with \textbf{FR} that reduces computational complexity and improves the model's feature embedding and generalization ability, is compatible with both the traditional unordered "many-to-many" herb recommendation task and the serialized herb generation task through the unified representation layer, significantly enhancing its usability.

-\item A \textbf{Heterogeneous Graph Representation Embedding (HGRE)} method in MSHAR is developed, which effectively captures both local and global relations in heterogeneous graph network of symptoms and herbs, providing the effective unified embeddings of their macro-features.
-This method applies GCNs separately on symptom-symptom and herb-herb subgraphs to capture local neighborhood features among nodes of the same type, and then utilizes bidirectional Mamba layers to propagate long-range relations through the aggregated node sequences.
-Finally, the two groups of features are merged back into a heterogeneous graph embedding, enabling further modeling and representation of local and global features.
+\item The proposed \textbf{HGE} effectively captures the hierarchical local and global relations in heterogeneous graph networks of symptoms and herbs, providing the effective unified embeddings of their multi-type features.
+This method first aggregates local relations via GCNs and then propagates long-range relations via Mamba\cite{gu2024mamba}, allowing the method to achieve a more nuanced and powerful utilization of the complex relations within the graphs.

-\item A \textbf{Molecular-Level Feature Integration and Enhancement (MLFIE)} approach in MSHAR is proposed to holistically characterize herbal medicines at the micro-molecular and functional levels.
-This novel method utilizes attention mechanisms to obtain molecular-level representations of herbs through supervised learning, and innovatively utilizes \textbf{Latent Mol} to address the potential missing data issues in the molecular composition of herbs.
-It effectively integrates molecular-scale chemical characteristics and macroscopic properties (including the four natures, five flavors, etc.) of herbs, improving the interpretable and refined embedding of multiscale herb properties.
+\item The developed \textbf{MLFI} effectively characterizes herbal medicines at the micro-molecular level with the integration of their macroscopic properties (including the four natures, five flavors, etc.), improving the interpretable and refined embedding of herbs.
+This method utilizes attention mechanisms to obtain molecular-level representation of herbs through supervised learning, and utilizes the proposed \textbf{Latent Mol} method to address the issues of missing data in the molecular composition of herbs.

-\item As for Phase 2, to enhance the ability of clinical practice, both traditional unordered formula recommendation model (denoted as \textbf{FMASH$\_$RS}) and ordered herb sequence generation model (denoted as \textbf{FMASH$\_$Seq}) are designed and trained based on MSHAR, respectively.
-Herein, the \textbf{Global Enhanced Long-Range Attention Mechanism (GELRAM)} that enhances the integration and utilization of global features of symptoms and herbs is developed for the training of recommendation coefficients of \textbf{FMASH$\_$RS}, promoting the output accuracy.
-The Symptom-Herb Encoder-Decoder is carefully designed to better ensure \textbf{FMASH$\_$Seq} to utilize the relations of symptoms and herbs.